marpple/rune/docs/tutorial/abstract-view.md

 ## Abstracted Classes and Generics

-`ColorCheckboxListView` and `ColorCheckboxView` can be abstracted using the following approach.
-Compare it with the previous code to see what has changed:
+You can abstract `ColorCheckboxListView` and `ColorCheckboxView` as follows.
+Notice the changes compared to the previous code:

 ```typescript
 export type CheckboxData = {